dagster-io/dagster/docs/docs-beta/docs/integrations/dbt-cloud.md

 ### About this integration

-Dagster allows you to run dbt Cloud™ jobs alongside other technologies.
+Dagster allows you to run dbt Cloud jobs alongside other technologies.
 You can schedule them to run as a step in a larger pipeline and manage them as a data asset.

 ### Installation